 Maybe Forks over Knives and Netflix’s Game Changers wiggled their way into our consciousness.
 Whatever it was, we realised that we should probably cut down on our meat intake, and we certainly didn’t need to eat meat every single day.

-On the recommendation of a friend, we decided to try and eat vegetarian at home during the week.
+After some thought, we decided to try and eat vegetarian at home during the week.
 Eating meat at restaurants was fair game (we had never intended to turn full-time vegetarian).

 So far it’s been great.
 Ok, well – not really.
 The first week I felt more tired than usual.
 Exercise seemed more difficult.
 I couldn’t rule out some sort if it was just in my head, so I forged on.